spine-tools/Spine-Toolbox/docs/source/data_import_export.rst

 The *Mapping specification* dock's *Filter* column provides refined control on which database items the mapping maps.
 The column uses `regular expressions <https://en.wikipedia.org/wiki/Regular_expression>`_ to filter what gets outputted.
-For example, to make a mapping apply to a single object class only, write the class name on the *Filter* column.
+See _`Basic regular expression for filtering`.

 A preview of what will be written to the output is available in the preview dock widgets.
 A database connection is needed to generate the preview.